Al-Faisal College: Lakemba

 Al-Faisal College announced in early 2020 that a fourth campus will be constructed at 65 Croydon St, Lakemba.
 The campus will cater for 350 students from K-6 spread over a 2 level building, with associated car parking and play areas.
 The campus is due to open in 2022.

 Curriculum

 Al-Faisal College teaches according to the NSW Board of Studies, Teaching and Educational Standards mandated syllabuses.
 Students from Kindergarten to Year 12 study Arabic as a Language Other Than English and study the Quran and complete Islamic studies.

 Students completing the Higher School Certificate at the college study Arabic and Islamic Studies, along with the compulsory subject English, and other subjects of their choosing.

-In the three years to 2019, Al-Faisal College increased its rank in the Higher School Certificate from 54th in 2017 to 23rd in 2020.
+Al-Faisal College increased its rank in the Higher School Certificate from 54th in 2017 to 15th in 2023.

-Primary students are offered compulsory courses of English, Maths, Science, HSIE, Technology, PDHPE, Creative Arts (includes Music and Visual Arts).
+Primary students are offered compulsory courses of English, Maths, Science, HSIE, PDHPE, Creative Arts (includes Music and Visual Arts).